 Though there are major efforts to invigorate the economy of our two-county region, the region is still struggling to cope with major losses in the natural resource sector of the economy.
 The local unemployment rates are consistently among the highest in Oregon, and the median income are among the lowest in the state.
 Smaller communities located far from Roseburg and Grants Pass, the region's two county seats, have been particularly hard hit.
 Many of these communities have few economic prospects to replace the logging, timber, manufacturing and fishing jobs once prevalent in the area.
 With a two-county area larger than the State of Connecticut, outlying communities can be as far as a one hour drive from the county seats.
 UCAN helps to bolster these distressed communities in a number of ways, from providing affordable housing in outlying communities like Drain and Canyonville, Oregon, to providing Early Head Start services in Glendale and Yoncalla, Oregon, to offering housing and homeless services to families living in Cave Junction, Oregon.

 Because we work with so many residents in the region, we play an important role supporting the local, social service system.
 We work together with a multitude of agencies to coordinate our services and strategically address local issues.
 We work with:

-- Government agencies, ranging from state agencies such as the Oregon Department of Human Services, to regional agencies like the Douglas and Lake County Early Learning Hub, to local agencies like the Josephine and Douglas County Parole and Probation Offices.
+- Government agencies, ranging from state agencies such as the Oregon Department of Human Services, to regional agencies like the South-Central Oregon Early Learning Hub, to local agencies like the Josephine and Douglas County Parole and Probation Offices.

 - Non-profit agencies, including those providing similar services, such as affordable housing, to those providing complementary services, such as battered women's shelters and alcohol and drug treatment centers.